boanddavid/neurodavid/README.md

 You can generate your own password when you run your own container, follow the instruction [to prepare a hashed password](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password)

+#### Other versions

+For more versions of this docker image build, check out this repo on DockerHub: [bowenwen/neurodavid](https://cloud.docker.com/repository/docker/bowenwen/neurodavid)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details